garethltm/obsibrain/INFOSYS303 - Solutions Architecture/Enterprise Architecture (EA).md

 	- This becomes challenging

 ## Process
-- breaking down the starting point into several steps can make the process more manageable
+- breaking down the starting point into several steps can make the process more manageable:
-1.
+	1. Define goal & objective
+	2. Identify the key stakeholders
+	3. Select a modern [[Enterprise Architecture (EA)]] tool
+	4. Assess the current state of IT infra